-Etone College uses the following document for advice: 'Searching, Screening and Confiscation, February 2014' by the Department for Education https://www.gov.uk/government/uploads/system/uploads/attcahment_data/file/554415/searchin g_screening_confiscation_advice_Sept_2016.pdf
+Etone College uses the following document for advice: 'Searching, Screening and Confiscation, January 2018' by the Department for Education

-Legislation allows Etone College staff to search pupils without consent if it is believed that a pupil has brought into school any prohibited item(s).
-Prohibited items could include such things as weapons, knives, alcohol, illegal drugs, stolen items.
+8.2 Legislation allows Etone College staff to search pupils without consent if it is believed that a pupil has brought into school any prohibited item(s).
+Prohibited items could include such things as weapons, knives, alcohol, illegal drugs, and stolen items.
 The list is not exhaustive.

 Etone College will not tolerate any dangerous items brought onto school site.
-IF it is deemed that items threaten the safety or well-being of any member of the school or wider community, these items will be confiscated and the police may be involved.
+IF it is deemed that items threaten the safety or well-being of any member of the school or wider community, these items will be confiscated, and the police may be involved.